Bathroom remodeling · Glendale, CA

 Properties & what tends to surface mid-build

 Pre-war Glendale homes (1920s-'40s) often come with original galvanized water service, cast-iron drains, plaster lath walls, and pre-1986 copper plumbing that may carry lead solder at the joints.
-Original electrical panels are commonly 60A or 100A on the older inventory — heated-floor or steam-shower loads frequently push toward a 200A panel upgrade.
-Behind tile, original waterproofing on this era was often tar paper and metal pan; replacement is the standard call on a real rebuild.
+Original electrical panels are commonly 60A or 100A on the older inventory, so spa-level loads usually mean a service upgrade first.
+The waterproofing generation matters too: assemblies from these decades have outlived their design life and get rebuilt from the studs on our projects.

 Code triggers for a serious rebuild